KindOfGod/CSharp_Softwaredevelopment/course/CSharp_Beginner/chapters/chapter1.md

 In this exercise you'll write a programm, which takes in the user's name and brith year as input and outputs a greeting message with the user's name and age.
 Calculate the age of the user based on the current year.
 Output a greeting message with the user's name and age to the console.

-Important: Ask the user for the inputs he should provide.
+❗ Important: Ask the user for the inputs he should provide so the user knows what to enter.

 ⭐ Bonus: Try using the `DateTime.Now.Year` property to get the current year.